Top Gun: Maverick: Casting

 Jennifer Connelly played Cruise's love interest.

 Cruise's involvement in Top Gun: Maverick was announced in January 2016.
 He was paid between $12 and $14 million plus a portion of the film's box office gross, which totaled more than $100 million.
-Val Kilmer, now cancer-free, had campaigned on his Facebook page to reprise his role in the film.
+Val Kilmer, now cancer-free, had campaigned on his Facebook page to reprise his role from the first film.
 In June 2018, TheWrap reported that he would appear in the film.
 Bruckheimer and the filmmakers wanted to bring Kilmer back, especially with Cruise's insistence.
 A trailer released in March 2022 featured a photograph of Kilmer wearing a uniform of a four-star admiral.
 In July 2018, Miles Teller was cast in the role of Goose's son, against Nicholas Hoult and Glen Powell.
 Later that month, Jennifer Connelly joined the film's cast to play a single mother running a bar near the naval base.

 In August 2018, Powell joined the cast in a pilot trainee role that was enlarged for him, having impressed Cruise, Bruckheimer, and executives at Paramount and Skydance Media, with his auditions.
 He was cast as the arrogant "Hangman" (originally named "Slayer" when he read the script).
 Powell was initially unimpressed by the prospect of taking the role, feeling the character was a unidimensional "dick garnish" and a "Navy Draco Malfoy" with no payoff nor reason to exist other than adding conflict to "Roosters character arc.
 Cruise, Bruckheimer, Kosinski, and McQuarrie managed to convince him that he could shape his performance to make "Hangman" a more well-rounded character.
 Cruise advised Powell on body language in different cultures, helping him to play "Hangman" so that global audiences would emotionally connect with the character.
 In the same month, Monica Barbaro, Thomasin McKenzie, Charles Parnell, Jay Ellis, Bashir Salahuddin, Danny Ramirez, Ed Harris, Jon Hamm, and Lewis Pullman joined the cast of the film; Barbaro, Pullman, Ellis, and Ramirez portrayed aviator trainees, while McKenzie was to portray the daughter of Connelly's character.

 Hamm signed onto the film before he was given an official offer or script.
 In September 2018, Manny Jacinto joined the cast.
 In October 2018, Kara Wang, Jack Schumacher, Greg Tarzan Davis, Jake Picking, Raymond Lee, Jean Louisa Kelly, and Lyliana Wray joined the cast; Wray replaced McKenzie, who dropped out of the film after signing onto Lost Girls (2020).
 In November 2018, Chelsea Harris joined the cast.
 Kelly McGillis, Meg Ryan, and Aaron and Adam Weis, all of whom appeared in the original film, were not asked to appear in the sequel.
+Top Gun cast members Rick Rossovich and Tom Skerritt, who played Slider and Viper respectively, were asked to return and filmed material for Iceman's funeral scene, but it was ultimately cut.

 According to interviews with Vanity Fair and GQ, Lewis Hamilton was offered a fighter pilot role because of his friendship with Cruise but turned down the offer because of his Formula One commitments.